 If you are adventures and want to combine a husky ride with an overnight camp experience, the two-day dog sled tour is for you.
 You will not get closer to the wilderness than this;

-Northern lights: Expectations vs. Reality
+Northern lights in Norway: Expectations vs. Reality

 - Expectation – I will, for sure, see the northern lights no matter when I go.